giorgapost/wordsearch-package/README.md

 To generate the documentation with the [javadoc](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javadoc.html) tool run:
 ```
-javadoc -d doc wordsearch wordsearch.structures wordsearch.file wordsearch.structures.btree wordsearch.structures.index #To generate documentation
+javadoc -d doc wordsearch wordsearch.structures wordsearch.file wordsearch.structures.btree wordsearch.structures.index
 ```
+Then, go to a new subdirectory called `doc/` and open a file named `index.html` with your browser.

-Finally, to compile package wordsearch alone (which contains the implementation of the described system), use:
+Finally, to compile package `wordsearch` alone (which contains the implementation of the described system), use:
 ```
 javac -d classes wordsearch/WordSearch.java
 ```